 Permanent Items

-These items can't be used as equipment, but they are permanently equipped on Link after he finds them.
+These items can't be used as equipment, but they are permanently equipped on you after you find them.

 Jabber Nut

-The Jabber Nut can be found in the barrel-shaped house in the Picori Village.
-It allows Link to understand the Picori Language and thus communicate with the Picori.
+The Jabber Nut can be found in the barrel-shaped house in the Minish Village.
+It allows you to understand the Picori Language.

 Grip Ring